LeventErkok/crackNum/README.md

    crackNum -fdp   2.5                      -- encode as a double-precision float crackNum -fe4m3 2.5                      -- encode as an E4M3 FP8 float
    crackNum -fe5m2 2.5                      -- encode as an E5M2 FP8 float
+   crackNum -fsp   0x3.2p5                  -- encode as single-precision from hex-float

  Decoding:
    crackNum -i4      0b0110                -- decode as 4-bit signed integer, from binary